 Flat finish is also known as a simple “wall paint.”
 This kind of paint is completely matte without any shine to the surface.
 The finish is typically used on interior walls and ceilings.
 It is ideal for when you need to conceal small wall bumps, cracks, or other flaws that could be highlighted with a glossier finish.
-Flat paints are advertised as washable, but many find that it is usually more effective to touch up marks or scratches with more paint.
+Flat paints are advertised as washable and are easy to clean, but many find that it is usually more effective to touch up marks or scratches with more paint.

 Flat enamel is a paint with a matte finish that forms a slight film as it dries.
 This type of finish is a good choice for guest bedrooms or powder rooms as it can hold up to infrequent cleaning.

-An eggshell paint finish essentially has the same level of sheen as the shell of an egg.
+An eggshell paint finish essentially has the same level of paint sheens as the shell of an egg.
 As it only has a slight shine, it is suitable for most walls and holds up well to cleaning than most matte finishes.
-Eggshell finishes are widely used for walls in family houses due to their washability and ability to conceal flaws.
+Eggshell finishes are widely used for walls in family houses and high traffic areas due to their washability and ability to conceal flaws.

 Satin finish typically has a smooth, velvety look with a hint of gloss.
 It is typically used for windows, doors, trim, or ceilings.
-It can also be used for painting walls, especially for kids’ rooms, kitchens, bathrooms, and areas that get a lot of traffic.
+It can also be used for painting walls, especially for kids’ rooms, kitchens, bathrooms, and other high traffic areas.
 Satin finish paint is developed to hold up to cleaning and gentle scrubbing.

-Semi-gloss finish is a popular choice to use on doors, trim, and cabinets, especially in bathrooms and kitchens.
-This type of paint finish has a nice, subtle shine, and it can be easily cleaned.
+Semi-gloss finish is a popular choice to use on doors, trim, and cabinets, especially in bathrooms and kitchens and in rooms with high moisture.
+This type of paint color finish has a nice, subtle shine, and it can be easily cleaned.
 Keep in mind that semi-gloss paint should be applied to smooth surfaces, as bumpy surfaces can be highlighted by a semi-gloss surface that reflects light.

 Important Factors to Consider